-The time limit for completing the master's degree from the enrollment date of the first course taken is seven years.
-Any Clinical Mental Health Counseling online courses taken at Liberty, which are over ten years old, will need to be repeated in order for a student to graduate with the Clinical Mental Health Counseling or Marriage and Family Therapy degree.
+The time limit for completing the master's degree from the enrollment date of the first course taken is ten years.
+Any Marriage and Family Counseling courses taken at Liberty, over ten years old, will need to be repeated in order for a student to graduate with the Clinical Mental Health Counseling degree or Marriage and Family Counseling degree.